premkumar0/exalens-mqtt/README.md

    docker-compose up -d --build
    ```

-4. **Set Up MongoDB**: Access the Mongo Express web interface at `http://localhost:8081`.
+4. **Set Up MongoDB**: By deafule mongodb creates its required database and collection.
+In case of any Failure Access the Mongo Express web interface at `http://localhost:8081`.
 Create a database named `mqtt_data` and a collection named `sensor_readings`.

-Now, the entire system is up and running, ready to monitor sensor readings.
+Now, the entire system is up and running, ready to monitor sensor readings. you can visit FASTAPI endpint at [localhost:8000](http://localhost:8000)

 ## Project Structure